Clement L. Vallandigham was an Ohio Congressman and a leader of the Peace Democrats (aka Copperheads) who opposed the American Civil War.

 During his tenure in Congress, Vallandigham remained an ardent supporter of states’ rights and a relentless opponent of abolitionists.
 As the Union began to unravel following Abraham Lincoln’s victory in the 1860 presidential election, Vallandigham supported the Crittenden Compromise, an unsuccessful attempt to avoid disunion.

-After the Civil War began he consistently voted against measures to fund the Union war effort.
-Vallandigham also harshly criticized what he considered to be President Lincoln’s abuse of power.
+After the Civil War began, Vallandigham consistently voted against measures to fund the Union war effort.
+Vallandigham also harshly criticized what he considered President Lincoln’s abuse of power.
 In an especially scathing denunciation of the president delivered on the House floor on January 14, 1863, (two weeks after Lincoln issued the Emancipation Proclamation) Vallandigham trumpeted that “War for the Union was abandoned; war for the negro openly begun, and with stronger battalions than before.
 With what success?
 Let the dead at Fredericksburg and Vicksburg answer….”
 He went on to proclaim that:

 Ambrose Burnside Comes to Ohio

-In a seemingly unrelated event eleven days later, President Lincoln drafted General Orders No. 20 (U.S. War Department) announcing that Major General Ambrose E. Burnside was being relieved of command of the Army of the Potomac, at his own request.
+In a seemingly unrelated event eleven days later, President Lincoln drafted General Orders No. 20 (U.S. War Department) announcing that he was relieving Major General Ambrose E. Burnside as commander of the Army of the Potomac, at Burnside’s request.
 On March 16, 1863, General-in-Chief Henry Halleck ordered Burnside to proceed to Cincinnati and take command of the Department of the Ohio.
-Burnside arrived in the Queen City and took command of the department on March 25.
+Burnside arrived in the Queen City on March 25.

-Meanwhile, after completing his final term in Congress on March 3, 1863, Vallandigham returned to Ohio where he continued to serve as the preeminent spokesperson for the Peace Democrats – or Copperheads as they were derisively called by their opponents.
+Meanwhile, after completing his final term in Congress on March 3, 1863, Vallandigham returned to Ohio where he continued to serve as the preeminent spokesperson for the Peace Democrats—or Copperheads as their opponents derisively called them.

 General Orders, Number 38 (Department of the Ohio)

 Vallandigham was back in Ohio only a few weeks before Burnside issued his controversial General Orders, Number 38 (Department of the Ohio), on April 13, 1863, making it a crime to express public opposition to the war.
-Bolstered by President Lincoln’s Presidential Proclamation 94 (September 24, 1862), which declared that people suspected of being disloyal to the U.S. were denied the writ of habeas corpus and were subject to martial law and trial by military commissions, Burnside felt secure in proclaiming:
+Bolstered by President Lincoln’s Presidential Proclamation 94 (September 24, 1862), which denied the writ of habeas corpus to persons suspected of being disloyal to the U.S., Burnside felt secure in proclaiming: